satellitecomponent/Neurite/README.md

 ## Bridging Fractals and Thought

-Drawing inspiration from chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that shape creative thinking.
-To do this, we have developed a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.
+Inspired by chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that underlie creative thinking.
+To do this, we developed a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.

 Why?

-Fractals are not just an aesthetic choice, their inner logic is ingrained into a number of natural and constructed phenomena ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).
-Nodes, each encompassing text, images, videos, code, or AI agents — interweave within a dynamic, self-similar microcosm of thought.
+Fractals are not just an aesthetic choice, their inner logic is ingrained into a number of natural and constructed phenomena - ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).

+Nodes encompass text, images, videos, code, or AI agents — and interweave within a personalized microcosm of your thoughts and inspirations.

 ### `Complexity Inspires Creativity`
 Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
 It provides a multifaceted landscape for complex thinking, stimulating creative exploration across ever-branching fractal pathways.